 3. Insecure ecosystem interfaces: Internet of Things devices that use an insecure interface that allows the device to communicate outside of itself can compromise further.
 Some of the common issues resulting from an insecure ecosystem interface are caused by lack of authentication and authorization controls, weak encryption being used for data at rest or in transit, or missing input and output filtering to or from the device.

 4. Lack of secure update mechanisms: IoT and IIoT devices that do not offer firmware validation, do not use a secure method for update delivery, or do not send notifications when updates or changes are being made are affected by this vulnerability.

 5. Use of outdated or insecure components: This applies to both the software and hardware portions of IoT, but devices that use vulnerable libraries or software can allow attackers the opportunity to use known privilege escalation methods to allow unauthorized system modification to the device.

-6. Insufficient privacy protection: Sensitive user information is stored in a location that is not properly protected and is accessible by all users.
+6. Insufficient privacy protection: Sensitive user information is stored in a not properly protected location and is accessible by all users.

-7. Insecure data transfer and storage: Data is not encrypted while being transferred, during rest, or while being processed.
+7. Insecure data transfer and storage: Data is not encrypted while being transferred, during rest, or processed.

-9. Insecure default settings: Default settings that are enabled without the user’s knowledge can allow for the device to be attacked multiple times until the setting is found and changed by the administrator.
+9. Insecure default settings: Default settings enabled without the user’s knowledge can allow the device to be attacked multiple times until the setting is found and changed by the administrator.